weiju/zmpp2/README.md

   it runs within a single thread.
 Whether the user interface employs multiple threads is left to the specific UI implementation.

+###Build Instructions:

+The project is built with sbt 0.12, it is configured for Scala 2.9.2 Simply type

+	sbt clean test

+to build all the subprojects and run the unit tests.
+To build e.g. the Z-Code interpreter start sbt and type

+	project zmpp-zcode

+Typing
+	run <path-to-z-code-game>

+will run the desktop interpreter from within sbt, while

+	assembly

+will build an executable jar file with all dependencies.

 ###Current features:

 - Glulx 3.1.1, Glk 0.7.0 almost feature complete (see known issues)